Link to our appearance on Studio 62 in support of 2016 Artisphere!

 Vibe Vox was granted an Artist in Residence in Berlin, German, where we played and studied from July 21, 2014 until August 20, 2014.
 There were two concerts, one in Berlin and one in Prague, Czech, while we were in Europe.

-I began "Notes For Today" sometime in the mid-2000's after I looked back at how I had worked with musicians in many genres on arrangements, harmonies, lyrics, effects, recordings and other performance techniques, promotions and marketing.
+I began "Notes For Today" sometime in the mid-2000's after I had worked with musicians in many genres on arrangements, harmonies, lyrics, effects, recordings and other performance techniques, promotions and marketing.
 Before I began singing jazz in 2010, I played a supporting role in bands.
-Favorite collaborations include my work with Atlanta's Liar's Club and my duet with percussionists/vibraphonist Daniel Z called Vibe Vox.
-I have to admit, fronting The Carousers is very fulfilling.
+Favorite collaborations include my work with Atlanta's Liar's Club, Wonderful Johnson (Naples, FL) and my duet with percussionists/vibraphonist Daniel Z called Vibe Vox.
+I have to admit, fronting The Carousers is very fulfilling, but I couldn't pull it off without the support of the band.

 Vocals (G3 - C5)